 Falls are the leading cause of death due to injury among the elderly.
 About 30% of the elderly population over the age of 65 falls each year.
 At 80 years, this rate goes up to 50%.
 Fall rates among institution residents are much higher than among community-dwellers.
 Getting help quickly after an immobilizing fall improves the chance of survival by 80% and increases the likelihood of a return to independent living.

-Modern RTLS provides the certainty required for emergencies and is ideal for senior living facilities, long-term stay facilities, assisted living centers, and nursing homes.
+Modern RTLS provides the certainty required for emergencies and is ideal for senior living communities, long-term stay communities, assisted living centers, and nursing homes.
 RTLS helps better protect seniors without increased staff-hours.
 With the underpinning of sophisticated location awareness, the following benefits of RTLS include:

 |Elopement and wonder management